lavneethora/FindMySpot/README.md

 ### Routes follow the lanes

-The lanes are a graph — aisles across the lot, perpendicular lanes down both sides, a perimeter road, and an aisle below the bottom row — and routing is a shortest path over it.
+The lanes are a graph: aisles across the lot, perpendicular lanes down both sides, a perimeter road, and an aisle below the bottom row.
+Routing is a shortest path over it.
 Every segment of every route is a real lane by construction, so a path can never cut diagonally across parked cars.